What is the Homeschooling Law in the UK?

 If your child hasn’t started school yet, but you've been offered a school place that you no longer wish to take up, you must formally remove your child’s name from the register.
 If your child hasn’t started school yet and you have not applied for school placement, you do not need to do anything to begin homeschooling officially.
 According to UK homeschooling law, all children must start to receive full-time education by the age of five.
 In each of these instances, parents are not obliged to contact the local authority, though it is highly recommended.
 If they are not contacted, they may contact you to ask what provision you have made for their education.
 This may be through a home visit or a meeting outside the home, or they may ask you to provide written evidence such as a report, samples of work that your child has done at home or verification from an independent tutor.

 If your child has special educational needs and is in a special school, you'll need permission from the local authority before their name can be removed from the register.
 Additionally, if your child has an education, health and care plan (EHCP), the council will need to be contacted, even if they are at a mainstream school or haven't yet started school.
 This is to ensure that your child’s needs are being met, and additional help may be offered toward their homeschooling.
-While there is no legal obligation for homeschooling families to be inspected (unlike schools, which have regular inspections from Ofsted), many local councils do monitor homeschooled students to ensure parents are complying with the homeschooling law – namely that “the parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable—
+While there is no legal obligation for homeschooling families or homeschooling tutors to be inspected (unlike schools, which have regular inspections from Ofsted), many local councils do monitor homeschooled students to ensure parents are complying with the homeschooling law – namely that “the parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable—

 (a) to his age, ability and aptitude, and